TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2023/02/after-a-decade-in-development-japans-h3-rocket-is-ready-for-its-debut/" >🔗</a> **[Arstechnica]** After a decade in development, Japan’s H3 rocket is ready for its debut
 - <a href="https://www.teslarati.com/spacex-halts-starship-offshore-launch-pad-development/" >🔗</a> **[Teslarati]** SpaceX prioritizes Starship test flights, pauses plans for floating launch pads
 - <a href="https://mars.nasa.gov/news/9348/" >🔗</a> **[NASA]** NASA's Perseverance Rover Shows Off Collection of Mars Samples
 - <a href="https://www.cnbc.com/2023/02/13/elon-musk-scott-kelly-debate-use-of-starlink-in-ukraine.html" >🔗</a> **[CNBC]** Elon Musk and astronaut Scott Kelly debate use of Starlink in Ukraine
 - <a href="https://arstechnica.com/science/2023/02/its-not-aliens-itll-probably-never-be-aliens-so-stop-please-just-stop/" >🔗</a> **[Arstechnica]** It’s not aliens.
 It’ll probably never be aliens.
 So stop.
 Please just stop.
-- <a href="http://www.nasa.gov/press-release/nasa-partners-clear-axiom-s-second-private-astronaut-mission-crew" >🔗</a> **[NASA]** NASA, Partners Clear Axiom’s Second Private Astronaut Mission Crew

 ### Launch-related News 🚀